i2group/analyze/documentation/developer_essentials_troubleshooting.md

 Troubleshooting the example projects
 ====================================

-The example projects in Intelligence Analysis Platform Developer Essentials are sensitive to changes or inconsistencies in the configuration of the Eclipse IDE.
+The example projects in i2 Analyze Developer Essentials are sensitive to changes or inconsistencies in the configuration of the Eclipse IDE.
 The errors that you see can be cryptic, but there are standard approaches to resolving the problems that they identify.

 -   [Eclipse reports compilation errors after it imports an example project](#eclipse-reports-compilation-errors-after-it-imports-an-example-project)
 -   [Server starts without error but in only a few seconds](#server-starts-without-error-but-in-only-a-few-seconds)